LingSyrina/QNLP/README.md

 2. A task that can be used to compare classical NLP models and QNLP models;
 ```
 ## Our dataset
 [SICK dataset](https://huggingface.co/datasets/RobZamp/sick): Sharedtask with benchmark dataset, we picked 100 pairs of sentences (length <= 10).
 See `SICK100` folder for our dataset.
-[Larry Moss](https://arxiv.org/pdf/1910.08772) has been/is working actively on this kind of problem.
+See [relative work](https://arxiv.org/pdf/1910.08772).

 ## Our task
 1. Sentence inference relation: Entail:1, Neutral:0.5, Contradict: 0.
 For entailment, the directionality matters.